incredible-phoenix246/Remainder-App/README.md

 2. Navigate to the project folder:

+    ```
     cd schedule-reminder
+    ```

-3. Create a configuration file named config.py with your Twilio credentials and phone numbers:
+3. Edit the configuration file named config.py with your Twilio credentials and phone numbers:

     ```
     config.py